 - telling others how you want to be treated

 - being aware of your own feelings and allowing yourself to feel differently than others

 - not trying to change, fix, or rescue others from difficult situations or feelings

 - allowing others to make their own decisions

 - sharing personal information gradually based on how well you know and trust someone

 - recognizing which problems are yours to solve and which problems belong to others

 - having personal space and privacy

 Boundaries provide a strong defense against feeling overwhelmed.
 While you probably can’t completely eliminate feeling overwhelmed in the face of life’s inevitable challenges and tragedies, boundaries can insulate you from negative energy, toxic people, and external stress that comes from people and situations you can’t control.
 Boundaries aren’t about controlling other people, they are a healthy way of showing others how you want to be treated.
 And this helps you to feel safe, which allows you to relax and utilize healthy coping skills.

-You can learn more about how to set boundaries in my eBook Setting Boundaries without Guilt or in one of the blog posts below.
+You can learn more about how to set boundaries from the blog posts below.

 ©2018 Sharon Martin, LCSW.
 All rights reserved.